timbergus/react-library-boilerplate/README.md

 ### Publishing

-To publish the new library in Nexus, execute `npm publish`.
+To publish the new library in [npm](https://www.npmjs.com/), execute `npm publish`.
 This scripts executes `prepublish` that builds the library.
 Test are passed too, so if there are errors, the package won't be build, neither published.

-This will be a normal npm package, so we are going to import functions or components from the package as it is.
-To gain this functionality, all the components or functions that the package will expose must be imported and exported inside `src/index.js`.
+To make this a normal npm library, we need to export in `src/index.js` all the elements we are going to expose to be used from our library.

 ## Documentation

-The __README.md__ is for the library.
-The instructions live in this __HOWTO.md__.
-The readme needs a description of the library and all the information needed to understand the functionality of the library.
+The __README.EX.md__ is the readme for the catalog.
+The instructions live in this __README.md__.
+Please, rename this files when using this boilerplate in order to use the other as readme.

-At the end of the document can exist a table (already mocked), with a list of exports and descriptions to let the people know what they can use from the library and how to use it.
-If we are handling a component library, the components will be already exposed in the catalog, so we only need to put everything else that does not appear in the catalog, for example, constants or functions.
+At the beginning of the document you can add whatever you want that describes your component catalog.
+At the end of the document you have an example of table to define other things that don't appear in the Styleguidist application, for example, functions or constants.

 ## Useful Tools